 Building Atlantic Canada’s Adaptation Workforce

-As communities are feeling the brunt of climate change impacts, there is an increasing need to adapt to these impacts and build resilience.
+As communities are feeling the brunt of climate change impacts, there is an increasing need to adapt and build resilience.
 Strong climate adaptation requires communities to be empowered with the skills and knowledge to lead and coordinate adaptation action.
-CLIMAtlantic is supporting community empowerment by delivering the Climate Adaptation and Resilience Training program (CART)
+CLIMAtlantic is supporting community empowerment by delivering the Climate Adaptation and Resilience Training program (CART).
+This comprehensive and foundational program is helping to fill growing employment needs in climate adaptation across the Atlantic region.

 Program audience